-Remain silent while the papers are collected; JCQ exam rules still apply.
+Remain silent while the papers are collected; JCQ regulations still apply.
 You will be told when you may leave the exam room.
 Maintain silence and follow the instructions of the invigilator to minimise disruption to other candidates still sitting an exam.

-Do not talk to others until you are well away from the examination room.
+Do not talk to others until you are well away from the exam room.